Unsure of How to Start?

 Inbound marketing is valuable because it allows you to invest less with a greater return on investment, especially when compared with outbound marketing.
-According to Hubspot, companies that prioritize inbound are likely to see a return that is three times as high as those who don’t take it seriously.
-SaaS companies that understand the fundamentals of the inbound marketing process are more likely to find success.
+According to Hubspot, 47% of buyers view three to five pieces of content before engaging with a sales rep. SaaS companies that understand the fundamentals of the inbound marketing process are more likely to find success.

 It's equally important to know where to find your customers and as it is to understand how they’ll respond to your offerings.
 Marketing has changed in response to the dominance of digital technology; inbound and content marketing are tools that level the playing field if you can make the most of them.

 Now, consumers and company buyers alike turn to digital devices to find the products and services they want to purchase.
 Digital has changed the balance of power between buyers and sellers.
 The buyer now has a more active role; they reach out to search for solutions that solve problems for them.

 In the B2B arena, it’s a person or team that is searching, not an abstract entity like a brand.
 The buyer’s task is to find a vendor, such as you, who can provide a solution to a pain point within their organization.
 While they still go through the process, the buyer’s journey allows you to meet them at a human level along the way.

 Determining the profiles of your buyer personas requires that you gather data about real SaaS subscribers; guessing is not enough in the digital era.

 To appreciate the buyer’s journey of your customers, you need to know who they are.
 It is not a matter of guessing about whom you think they are or who you wish they would be; you have to acquire concrete data.